Estevenson1994/Clothes-Store/README.md

 Found in [lib/cart.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/lib/cart.rb)

 This is a regular ruby class, instantiated on the home page.
-I chose to instantiate this here rather than when an item is added to the basket as to prevent a new cart being created everytime an item is added to it.
+I chose to instantiate this here rather than when an item is added to the basket as to prevent a new cart being created everytime an item is added to it, or sending multiple requests to the server to check if the cart object exits.

 #### This class has the following attributes: